-Heating oil delivery and use: The 5 best tips from Delmarva residents
+Heating oil delivery and monitoring: 5 top tips for Delmarva residents

 Scheduling or preparing for a home heating oil delivery in the winter can sometimes be necessary to ensure a warm and comfortable home during the cold months.
 Here are five tips to help you stay on top of your home heating oil needs, and prepare for delivery if you’re caught running low during the winter.